-Serplab is one of the few rank trackers out there with a freemium plan.
-One of the features of Serplab is that it tracks the URL of your pages in SERP and as such, it is excellent for diagnosing keyword cannibalism.
+SerpLab is one of the few SEO rank trackers out there with a freemium plan.
+One of the features of Serplab is that it tracks which actual URL of your pages in Google SERPs has the top rank, and as such, it is excellent for diagnosing keyword cannibalism.

-To use Serplab for cannibalism diagnosis, here are the steps to follow:
+To use Serplab for a cannibalism diagnosis of your pages, here are the steps to follow:

-2) On the new page that opens, click on any of your keywords that have been experiencing wild fluctuations.
+2. On the page that opens, click on any of your keywords that have been experiencing wild fluctuations.

-4) On the new page, you will see a graph showing the SERP overview of the keyword in view.
-When you notice too many ups and downs as shown in the image below, then your pages are probably cannibalized.
+4. On the page, you will see a graph showing the SERP overview of the keyword in view.
+When you notice too many fluctuations time and time again (as shown in the image below), then your pages are probably cannibalized in Google.

-5) Scroll down a bit to the bottom of the page and you’ll see a list of URLs that have once ranked for that keyword and the positions they occupied.
-In my case, I discovered 3 different pages of my website that were trying to rank for the same keyword.
+5. Scroll down a bit to the bottom of the page, and you’ll see a list of URLs that have once ranked for that keyword and the positions they occupied.
+In my case, I discovered three different pages of my website that were trying to rank for the same keywords.

 The only issue with this method is that it might be time-consuming as you have to go over each of your keywords one after the other.

-Aside from that, you need to have been tracking your keywords for a considerable amount of time before you can use it to detect cannibalism.
+Aside from that, you need to have been tracking your keywords for a considerable amount of time before you can use it to identify SEO keyword cannibalization.

 Edit: Late suggestion from Joe Kizlauskas [thanks for the contribution].

-For the most observant SEOs, you will notice that all four tools (Agency Analytics, Ahrefs, Semrush, SerpLab) are focused on the top 100 positions.
-They only and report on detected cannibalization within these positions.
+For the most observant search engine junkies, you will notice that all four tools (Agency Analytics, Ahrefs, Semrush, SerpLab) are focused on the top 100 positions.
+They only report on detected cannibalization within these positions.

-Using Google Search Console (formerly Webmaster Tools) to diagnose keyword cannibalization, will give you access to the top 300 search positions.
+Using GSC (formerly Google Webmaster Tools) to diagnose this issue will give you access to the top 300 search positions

-GSC provides a far larger data set to work with than than most tools.
-It’s also based on all queries that your pages are returned for in the SERPS, so you aren’t likely to miss anything.
+GSC provides a far larger data set to work with than most SEO tools.
+It’s also based on all queries that your pages are returned for within Google’s search results, so you aren’t likely to miss anything.